denmarksdev/winsdom-pet-medicine/README.md

 # Usage

 1. Run the commmad `yarn` or `npm i` to install dependencies.
-2. Run the command `yarn start` or `npm start to run the application`.
+2. Run the command `yarn start` or `npm start` to run the application.

 # Screenshot